Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Cooper is averaging 80 receiving yards per game in eight career matchups against the Eagles, 17.5 more than his receiving yards prop bet over/under for Saturday's game (62.5).
+- Cooper has averaged 80 receiving yards per game over his eight career matchups against the Eagles, 17.5 more than his over/under in Saturday's game.

-- In eight matchups with the Eagles, Cooper has had a TD catch, including multiple scores in one game.

 - Note: Cooper's stats vs. Eagles date back to 2016.

-- The Eagles are conceding 229.4 passing yards per game this year, the NFL's 10th-ranked pass defense.
+- The 229.4 yards per game the Eagles are allowing through the air makes them the NFL's 10th-ranked pass defense.

-- The Eagles have allowed 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.
+- With 23 passing TDs allowed this season, the Eagles defense is ranked 10th in the NFL.

 Recent Performances